How To Remove Tree Roots – Detailed Guide

 If the tree is in good condition, the root system is spread up to 20 feet or more in the ground.
 The underground spread of the root system depends on the tree size and age.
 There are three ways to remove tree roots.
 The first method is the physical removal of the root.
 The second way is to remove it via chemical use, and the third is to remove tree roots with the help of a professional stump killer.
 The last one depends upon the immense spread of the root system.

 Physical Removal Of The Tree Roots

 Use a spade to dig the soil surrounded by the roots.
-Once the roots are exposed, use loppers for cutting the tree roots.
+Once the roots are exposed, use loppers for cutting the tree roots (you can also you an axe to cut the roots).
 It would be better if you cut the roots away from the root ball to avoid damage.
 Now you will need a grub hoe to pull out the roots that you have cut earlier.
 You can also use your hand to pull the roots that are small and loose.
 A stump can also help you to lose the roots that are still intact.
 For thicker tree roots, I will suggest you use a root saw.

 Killing The Tree Roots Via Chemical Use

 It is the most effective and natural way to remove the tree roots.
 You will have to use a chemical herbicide to eliminate the unwanted roots.
 If you do not have a herbicide, then you can use rock salt.
 Rock salt is an effective option but needs more time to affect the roots.
 Highly concentrated salts can also work wonders in this method.
 If you treat tree roots with herbicide, you will need a saw, spray, paintbrush, and a chemical herbicide named glyphosate.